 Grinnell's academic departments regularly invite international visiting fellows to campus to teach a short course or team-teach an existing course.
-The Center for International Studies (CIS) funds approximately five visits per year and also collaborates with departments to bring year-long visiting faculty.
+The Institute for Global Engagement (IGE) funds approximately 10 visits per year and also collaborates with departments to bring year-long visiting faculty.

 Lengths of stay - Fellows generally stay between three and six weeks.
-The CIS director can discuss special requests for a longer visit.
+IGE can discuss special requests for a longer visit.

-For more information, contact Lynn Stafford in the Center for International Studies.
+For more information, contact Lynn Stafford in the Institute for Global Engagement.